List of Israeli cheeses: Galil

 Galil cheese is a semi-hard, yellow cheese that is made from cow milk.
 It has a nutty, slightly sweet flavor and a smooth, creamy texture.
 Galil cheese is often used as a topping for pizza or as a filling for sandwiches.

-Edam

-Edam cheese is a semi-hard cheese made from cow milk.

 Jibneh Arabieh

 Jibneh Arabieh is a white, crumbly cheese that is made from goat or sheep milk.
 It is commonly made in the Galilee in the north of Israel as well as in the Negev Desert in the south of Israel.
 It has a tangy, slightly salty flavor and a texture that is similar to feta cheese.
 Jibneh Arabieh is often used in salads or as a topping for bread or crackers.